prncss-xyz/type-to-nav.xplr/README.md

 - When user types '.' as a first character, plugin temporarily disable filter that hides files starting with '.'.
 - If user types a key that would lead to an empty entries, this key is canceled.
-- Always focus on the shortest path, so you never really have to use up/down to select an entry (accept and printable characters will suffice).
+- Always focus on the shortest path, so you never need to use up/down to select an entry (`accept` key and printable characters will suffice).
 Amongst equally short paths, will focus the first one.

 ## Installation